enricozanardo/LuckyGame/README.md

 The game begins with a blank slate.

 - Define the owner of the smart contract;
+- Set the owner has private variable;
+- Define a function to allow the change of ownership of the smart contract;
+- Protect this fuction using a **modifier**;

 - Store the number of tokens that every user has sent to the smart contract;